-15.501 Introduction to Industrial Relations S1 or S2 L2T11/2
+15.501 Introduction to Industrial Relations

 For students enrolled in Faculties other than Commerce and Arts.
 Designed to provide a practical introduction to important industrial relations concepts, issues and procedures.
-Includes: the origins, evolution and operation of the Australian system of industrial relations; the structure and role of trade unions and employer bodies; the function of industrial tribunals such as the Australian Conciliation and Arbitration Commission and the NSW Industrial Commission; wages structure and determination; employment, unemployment and retraining; the nature and causes of strikes and other forms of industrial conflict; the processes and procedures for conflict resolution.
+Includes: the origins, evolution and operation of the Australian system of industrial relations; the structure and role of trade unions and employer bodies; the function of industrial tribunals such as the Australian Conciliation and Arbitration Commission and the NSW Industrial Commission; wages structure and determination; employment, unemployment and retraining; the nature and causes of strikes and other forms of industrial contlict, the processes and procedures for conflict resolution.

 Where appropriate to class composition, particular attention is paid to individual industries.
 Industrial Engineering